stormblog/sircmpwn.github.io/_posts/2015-11-01-Please-stop-using-slack.md

 Slack...

 * is closed source
-* has only one client
+* has only one client (*update: more clients have been pointed out to me, see the errata at the bottom of this article*)
 * is a walled garden
 * requires users to have a different tab open for each project they want to be involved in